juliangruber/balanced-match/README.md

 * **body** the match, `a` and `b` not included
 * **post** the postscript, `a` and `b` not included

-If there's no match, `undefined` will be returned.
+If there\'s no match, `undefined` will be returned.

 If the `str` contains more `a` than `b` / there are unmatched pairs, the first match that was closed will be used.
 For example, `{{a}` will match `['{', 'a', '']` and `{a}}` will match `['', 'a', '}']`.